 Conclusion

-As you can see, I only write about things that I am personally interested in.
+As you can see, I only write about things I am interested in.
 As such, I don’t write about many different topics.
 Instead, I focus on a few things I love and want to share with you.
 If you enjoy what you read, please subscribe and tell your friends.
 And I appreciate your support as I continue to grow my site.